dijonkitchen/dotfiles/README.md

 `brew bundle`

 Replace or add `.bash_profile` with the one from dotfiles.
+Replace or add `.gitconfig` with the one from dotfiles.

 The only other main setting is using [Input Sans](http://input.fontbureau.com) as my preferred font!
 Just download it and add it to your Font book (on macOS)!